 – World management –

-Highlights of the 2020/21 season for German baritone Samuel Hasselhorn are his role debut as Wolfram von Eschenbach (Tannhäuser) with Opéra de Rouen, the title role in Viktor Ullmann’s opera „Der Kaiser von Atlantis“ with the Swedish Radio Orchestra, a tour of St. Matthew Passion with the Orchestra of the Age of Enlightenment, and recitals with Helmut Deutsch, Malcolm Martineau, and Graham Johnson.
-He will release his latest album „Stille Liebe” with pianist Joseph Middleton under the record label Harmonia Mundi in September 2020.
+Highlights of the 2020/21 season included his debut as Wolfram von Eschenbach (Tannhäuser) at the Opéra de Rouen, the title role in Viktor Ullmann’s opera Der Kaiser von Atlantis with the Swedish Radio Symphony Orchestra, a tour in the role of Jesus in Bach’s St. Matthew Passion with the Orchestra of the Age of Enlightenment, and recitals with Helmut Deutsch, Malcolm Martineau and Graham Johnson.
+In September 2020, the Schumann CD “Stille Liebe” with pianist Joseph Middleton was released by Harmonia Mundi.

 Hasselhorn was a permanent ensemble member of the Vienna State Opera for two years, where he interpreted the title role in Don Giovanni, Figaro (Il barbiere di Siviglia), Belcore (L’elisir d’amore), Harlequin (Ariadne auf Naxos), Ping (Turandot), Schaunard (La Bohème), Ottokar (Der Freischütz), Don Fernando (Fidelio) among other roles of his „Fach“.
 He made his debut in 2019/20 at the Musikverein Vienna and at the Opéra de Rouen.
 In the 2018/19 season, recitals and concerts took him to the Bozar in Brussels, the Barbican Hall in London, the Philharmonie in Luxembourg, the Theater an der Wien, the Ludwigsburg Schlossfestspiele and the DeSingel in Antwerp.